Galapagos Islands Vacations: everything you should know before booking

 Airlines and costs

-There are 2 airlines flying there, there were three before the pandemic but TAME has gone, unfortunately:
+2 airlines are flying there; there were three before the pandemic, but TAME has gone, unfortunately:

 The costs of the flight range from 350 to 500 USD, return, depending on how early you book and what time of the year, and other factors.